The Chainers Youth Theatres

 We have 2 inclusive youth theatres, The Chainers and the Junior Chainers, that develops young people’s skills and confidence through performance!
 We provide a safe and nurturing environment for young people of all abilities, with a “no fees, no audition” policy.

 The Chainers is a young company for ages 15+, providing high quality training and experiences creating new and exciting theatre projects.
-They have just finished performing OUTCAST, a new heritage play about the Anglo Saxon story of Beowulf, as part of a project funded by The National Lottery Heritage Fund.
-This incredible play was researched and written by the young people and performed to sold out audiences!
+They have just finished performing Happy Families, a new heritage play about poverty in Victorian Ipswich.
+This incredible play was researched and written entirely by the young people and performed to sold out audiences!

 Being part of the Chainers youth theatres also gives young people the opportunity to volunteer on our professional productions at The Avenue Theatre and Theatre in the Forest.
 We also offer young people work placements, developing their skills in different elements of productions, from making costumes to operating the box office!